 Start your day with eggs to avoid an afternoon crash.
 The protein and nutrients in eggs breakdown fat to provide you with sustained energy throughout the day.
 Eggs also contain leucine, an abundant amino acid that helps muscles recover after exercise.
 So be sure to whip up an omelet in the morning or pack a hard boil egg to go!

 Oatmeal is shocked full of fiber, vitamin E, zinc, and magnesium.
 The best part about oatmeal is that it will make you feel full and provide you with long-lasting energy.
 We aren't talking about sugary instant oatmeal though.
-Opt for steel cut oats, or if you are short on time, you can use minute oats but don't add sugar.
+Opt for steel-cut oats, or if you are short on time, you can use minute oats but don't add sugar.
 Looking for ways to improve the taste of your oatmeal?
 Check out 15 Oatmeal Recipes Worth Waking Up For!

 - Sweet Potatoes

 Sweet potatoes are a hearty dish brimming with nutrients to give you an extra boost.
-The manganese in sweet potatoes help break down nutrients to produce energy.
+The manganese in sweet potatoes helps break down nutrients to produce energy.
 Some added benefits of sweet potatoes are antioxidants, anti-inflammatory, and helps with weight loss.

 Kale is one of the healthiest leafy greens you can eat.
 Kale provides an excellent source of iron that your body needs.
 Iron is used to enhance the production of red blood cells which fight fatigue.
 This leafy green is also an antioxidant that is packed with folic acid and fiber.
 So next time you make a salad, trade the iceberg lettuce for kale.

 We all know that oranges are packed with vitamin C but did you know that it could kickstart your morning?
 The natural sugar in oranges gives you a boost of energy while still keeping nutrients intact unlike refined carbs (cookies, bread).
-The high-levels of vitamin C will help you feel less fatigued.
+The high levels of vitamin C will help you feel less fatigued.
 Remember to choose the fruit over juice.
 Orange juice is processed and is loaded with refined sugar.

-Avocados are the ultimate tasty, super food.
+Avocados are the ultimate tasty, superfood.
 Loaded with vitamin A, C, and E and rich in potassium.
 Avocados are a healthy fat that boosts your immune system and slows the breakdown of carbohydrates.
 These glowing qualities make avocados sustain your energy throughout the day.

 Blueberries contain powerful antioxidants that help with immune function and energy levels.
-This tasty little fruit contains vitamins A and C, folate, potassium, magnesium and fiber.
+This tasty little fruit contains vitamins A and C, folate, potassium, magnesium, and fiber.
 A handful of blueberries is the perfect fix for an afternoon slump.